 Families who would like to pay student activity fees online, must create a LINQ Connect account to do so (if you have not already done so).
-To begin using LINQ, please follow these steps.
+To begin using LINQ, please follow this link: https://linqconnect.com (this payment system is also utilized for the school lunch program).